xlp0/PublishedVaults/StudyNotes/Hub/Theory/Category Theory/Logic/Correctness.md

 [[Liveness]]: Liveness properties, on the other hand, describe desirable behaviors that should eventually occur in a system.
 They ensure progress and state that something good will happen eventually.
 Liveness properties focus on reaching certain states or events without specifying any particular order or timing.

+## Correctness in AI and Machine Learning (LLM)
+In a talk by [[Thomas G. Dietterich]], the notion that AI/ML in the form of [[ChatGPT]] and [[LLM]]s can easily mislead people at scale, and it is a form and constant and present danger.
+Therefore, developing tools and infrastructures that focuses on [[Correctness|correctness]] at the content level is very important.

 ## Approximating Correctness
 [[Patrick Cousot]] developed [[Abstract Interpretation]], a static program analysis technique that aims to approximate the behaviors and properties of a program, in other words, approximating [[Correctness|correctness]] computationally.
 One of the key aspects of abstract interpretation is handling the trade-off between precision and efficiency.
 Correctness approximation is an inherent part of this trade-off.